La Dispute (band): Post-pandemic, anniversary tours and No One Was Driving The Car (2021–present)

 In June 2022, La Dispute announced a belated 10-year-anniversary tour for Wildlife.
 The North American leg took place in September and October 2022 and was joined by Sweet Pill and Pictoria Vark.
 The band confirmed via Twitter that they would take the tour to the UK, the EU and Australia "at some point in the near future", which ultimately came to fruition in 2023.
 In March 2024, the band announced five shows to celebrate the 10-year anniversary of Rooms of the House.
 The shows took place in London, Amsterdam, Berlin, Sydney and the band’s hometown of Grand Rapids, Michigan.

 In June 2024, La Dispute revealed in an interview that their next album, No One Was Driving the Car, was set for release in 2025.
-The album was announced in May 2025, and was released on September 5, 2025.
+The album was announced in May 2025, and was released on September 5, 2025, however the album was released in episodic singles in the months prior beginning May 2025, and finishing on September 5th.".
 Prior to the official announcement fans received a cryptic letter to fans pointing to a secret website containing an ARG with hidden easter eggs that were solved via fans on Discord.
 Later fans were given an early premier of the music video for I SHAVED MY HEAD and the first chapter of a documentary covering the creation of NOWDTC.